Occinum sanctum holy basil

 Many herbalists use alcohol to extract a plants goodness, but sometimes its hard to know which works better and often research points to water extracts working better in some instances and alcohol, in others.

 Making tea offers a good example of a refreshing tincture of sorts, in this case meaning a water extract of some plant material, usually thea sinesis black, white or green tea but maybe at higher concentration (3 tea bags per cup?)

-In case of deciding to use spirits to do extraction of a useable plant, after leaving the plant material in alcohol for a period of time the extract can be decocted into water which attempts to remove most of the alcohol, thus providing a mostly alcohol free tincture (approx 1 % alcohol?).
+In case of deciding to use spirits to do extraction of a useable plant, after leaving the plant material in alcohol for a period of time the extract can be decocted into water which attempts to remove most of the alcohol, thus providing a mostly alcohol free tincture (approx 1 % alcohol at finish).

-The way to make a fluid extract as opposed to a tincture is to guarantee its 1: 1 proportion by covering the tea materials in equal amounts of hot water or alcohol, which will make a much stronger concentrate than a lessor amount tea to water ratio, thus having much lower concentration of phyto chemicals.
+The way to make a fluid extract as opposed to a tincture is to guarantee its 1: 1 proportion by covering the tea materials in equal amounts of hot water or alcohol, which will make a much stronger concentrate than the usual lessor amount of tea to water ratio, regular dosage having much lower concentration of phyto chemicals (as well, caffeine)

-Such tactics are used to treat ill`s and so, may require qualified health care support structure and consultation over safety concerns and any contraindications.
+Such tactics are used to treat ill`s and so, may require qualified health care support structure and consultation over safety concerns and any contraindications, palpitation, nervous excitability ect.

 That said, generally natural substances are safer that concentrated pharmaceuticals and can be tolerated by most people.
 The exceptions of course are the known toxics and or any genetic variability one might posses, cytochrome P450 anomalies make some people excrete substance faster, others more slowly describing wide differences in physiology that might need addressing.